Past Perfect Continuous ESL Worksheets, Games and Activities

 Past Perfect Continuous Practice

 This useful past perfect continuous worksheet helps students to identify and practice the past perfect continuous tense.
 Students begin by matching past perfect continuous sentence halves together.
 Students then identify past perfect continuous phrases, past simple phrases, affirmative and negative sentences, and questions from the first exercise.
-Next, students do a gap-fill exercise where they complete sentences with past simple and past perfect continuous verb forms from a box.
-In the last exercise, students use the past perfect continuous to finish sentences with explanations.
+Next, students complete sentences with past simple and past perfect continuous verb forms from a box.
+Finally, students use the past perfect continuous to complete sentences with explanations.

 Past Perfect Continuous Practice Preview